timothygmitchell/MICE_ML_Ensemble/README.md

 Along with variable selection and feature engineering, I used **multiple imputation with chained equations** ([MICE](https://pdfs.semanticscholar.org/dc64/aca1a942615fd932bc2b8e24f954b7a4d2c9.pdf)) to **train, diversify, and regularize machine learning ensembles**.

 MICE is a flexible framework for imputing categorical and numeric data.
 From a Bayesian perspective, MICE assigns predictive posterior distributions to missing data conditioned upon existing data.
 Each iteration of MICE results in a random draw from theoretical distributions.
-The resulting imputations incorporate probability estimates.
+The resulting imputations incorporate uncertainty estimates.

-MICE has certain considerations.
+MICE has two considerations.
 First, data should be missing at random (MAR).
 I show how to use matrix plots to investigate.
 Second, MICE is much slower for big data sets.
 I show how to **run imputations in parallel by initializing a virtual cluster**.

 Since models were trained on multiple imputations, ensembles of such models showed greater diversity, better regularizing properties, and less sensitivity to overfitting.
 I tested two kinds of ensembles, random forests and gradient boosted machines, and pooled together votes to make predictions.